massivedisaster/bintray-deploy-automator/README.md

 Usage
 -----
 With this automator you just have to create a configuration file like the one below, build the jar and run it.
 It will clean and build your project and then for each module will run `bintrayUpload` task.
-At the end if no errors occurred it will update your readme specified configuration.
+At the end if no errors occurred it will run the extra tasks from configuration.

 Configuration
 -------------